sjfke/nonbleedingedge/index.rst

 This site is an online collection of my cheatsheets and howtos.

-I admit the name *NonBleedingEdge* is kind of strange, but resulted from a discussion with another aging *techie* who also found himself forced into semi-retirement... afterall your brain stops functioning at 50, so how can you be of any use in the ever changing I.T. industry?
+I admit the name *"NonBleedingEdge"* is kind of strange, but resulted from a discussion with another *"aging techie"* who also found himself forced into semi-retirement... **afterall** your brain stops functioning at 50... right?
+So how can you be of any use in the ever changing I.T. industry?

-:Answer: *experience* which should never be under-valued.
+:Answer: *"Experience"* which should never be under-valued.

-So this site is not *Bleeding Edge* (urgh) but attempts to condense some of my work experience into quick reference guides.
-The style is deliberately terse, for us *seniors* it's more like an engineering logbook.
+So this site is not *"Bleeding Edge"* (urgh) but attempts to condense some of my work experience into quick reference guides.
+The style is deliberately terse, for us *"seniors"* it's more like an engineering logbook.

 Hope you find it useful.